laravel/nova-docs/3.0/resources/README.md

 ### Resource Index Search Debounce

-You may wish to customize the debounce timing of an individual resource's index listing.
-For example the queries ran may take longer than other resources.
-You can customize an individual resource's debounce by setting the `debounce` property on the resource class:
+You may wish to customize the search debounce timing of an individual resource's index listing.
+For example, the queries executed to retrieve some resources may take longer than others.
+You can customize an individual resource's search debounce by setting the `debounce` property on the resource class:

 ```php
 /**